 Step 3.
 Configure Firewall for Cockpit.

-Allow Cockpit ports in OS firewall using following command:
+Allow Cockpit ports in OS firewall using the following command:

 Step 4.
 Accessing Cockpit Web Interface.

-Cockpit will be available on HTTP port 9090 by default.
-Open your favorite browser and navigate to http://yourdomain.com:9090 or http://server-ip:9090 and complete the required the steps to finish the installation.
-We’ll be asked to enter the login details in order to enter into the dashboard.
-Here, the username and password is the same as that of the login details we use to login to our Linux server.
+http://your-server-ip:9090 and complete the required steps to finish the installation.
+We’ll be asked to enter the login details in order to enter them into the dashboard.
+Here, the username and password are the same as that of the login details we use to log in to our Linux server.

-Congratulation’s!
+Congratulations!
 You have successfully installed Cockpit.
-Thanks for using this tutorial for installing Cockpit content management system on your CentOS 8 system.
+Thanks for using this tutorial for installing the Cockpit content management system on your CentOS 8 system.
 For additional help or useful information, we recommend you to check the official Cockpit website.